A Guide for Humanitarian, Health Care, and Human Rights Workers

 (94 pages, .pdf)

-Helping Children After a Disaster
+Helping Children After a Natural Disaster: Information for Parents and Teachers

 Helping Children Cope with the Stresses of War: A manual for parents and teachers